-The process of a cesarean delivery, a surgical procedure, can distract from the celebration of welcoming your new baby.
+The process of a cesarean delivery, a surgical procedure, can distract from the celebration of welcoming your new baby or babies.
 Often mom and baby are separated in the moments after birth when a connection to each other is especially important.

 Now, obstetricians, anesthesiologists and nurses at the Center for Labor and Birth at Brigham and Women’s Hospital have developed new procedures to make cesarean deliveries more family-centered.
 The goal of the family-centered cesarean, or “gentle cesarean,” is to make the delivery as natural as possible.